dallasread/lively-chat-support/readme.txt

 Here's some scheduled features to be added:

+* options hash
+* update hits differently
+* There was a trigger set.
+It was an EMPTY TRIGGER.
+I deleted it and stopped the auto-open of LivelyChat.

+* Remove "define( 'SAVEQUERIES', true );"
+* NEED TEST: always online should use SMS
+* NEED TEST: use wp_mail
+* Turn off all error reporting
+* Update
+* Send email!

 * Detect which agents are online automatically
 * Don't require email address before starting a conversation.
 * Button for visitors to "Introduce Yourself"